Group sues Trump administration for withholding information on mining decision

 “We believe that the documents in question will confirm what we all know, which is that the science and public opinion definitively show that copper mining poses an unacceptable risk to this iconic wilderness area,” said Allison Flint, a lawyer for the Wilderness Society.

-Last month, the BLM granted hard rock mineral leases in the wilderness area to Twin Metals Minnesota LLC, a subsidiary of Chile’s Antofagasta.
+Last month, the BLM renewed hard rock mineral leases in the watershed of the wilderness area to Twin Metals Minnesota LLC, a subsidiary of Chile’s Antofagasta.

 Conservation and local groups, as well as some Minnesota lawmakers, have for years opposed the idea of opening up the area near the Boundary Waters to mining because of the environmental risk it poses to the area’s gray wolves, black bears, and moose and a variety of fish.